top of page

 Hmmm.
 Last year "we" (my wife) did a peacock theme for the wreath, I’m pretty neutral on peacocks, what’s something I do really like?

 So if you haven’t guessed by now I like cars and trucks.
-In fact the boutineer I wore at my wedding I made from the compressor wheel of a Toyota MR2 turbocharger (one is also in the center of this wreath).
-Lets make a car themed wreath!
+In fact the boutineer I wore at my wedding I made from the compressor wheel of a Toyota MR2 turbocharger (affiliate link)

 After a few “malt soda” brainstorming sessions the wreath started to take shape.